-The library's collections are managed by librarians who work in departments throughout the library and are assigned to the academic disciplines that the collections support.
+The library's collections are managed by subject liaison ibrarians who work in departments throughout the library and are assigned to the academic disciplines that the collections support.
 Through liaison contacts with Tulane's academic departments, these librarians select books, journals, and other materials.
 Their work is coordinated by the library's associate dean who is assisted by three chief bibliographers: for the humanities, for science & engineering, and for social sciences & government publications.
-The chief bibliographers function as a working group for collection projects and provide individual librarians with guidance and mentorship.
+The chief bibliographers each carry the largest numbers of subject assignments among the subject liaison librarians and function as a working group for collection projects and provide individual librarians with guidance and mentorship.

 Comprehensive Collection Policies